Voter Guide

 How can I vote by mail in Virginia?

-You can request a mail-in ballot for the primary election until October 25.
+For fall elections: You can request a mail-in ballot for the primary election until October 24.

-You can also request an absentee ballot up to 11 days until October 25.
-After October 25, only emergency absentee ballots are available until the day before the election.
+You can also request an absentee ballot up to 11 days until the deadline.
+After the deadline, only emergency absentee ballots are available until the day before the election.
 To qualify for an emergency absentee ballot, you need to have a serious conflict (like a work conflict, or a health issue of an immediate family member).

 Can I vote early in-person?